MikeBardash/InterestedParty/README.md

 # InterestedParty
-Prototype for simple Interested Party IMplementation using AWS pipeline
+Prototype for simple Interested Party Implementation using AWS pipeline